Portal about bathroom renovation. Useful tips

 Some rules of education

-There are also a few more rules worth remembering.
+There are also a few more rules that you just need to remember.

 For nouns ending in f or -fe, the plural ending is -ves.
 Here are some examples: